Ology Bioservices: History

 Nanotherapeutics was a product of the Sid Martin Biotechnology Incubator of Alachua, Florida.
 It was established in 2000 as Nanocoat Technologies by James Talton.
 The company changed its name to Nanotherapeutics in 2002.

 In 2013, Nanotherapeutics was awarded an Advanced Development & Manufacturing (ADM) contract from the United States Department of Defense.
 The contract funded the building and outfitting of the Advanced Development & Manufacturing (ADM) 183,000 sq. ft. manufacturing facility.
 This laid the foundation for the eventual transition from a product development company to a Contract Development & Manufacturing Organization (CDMO).

 At the end of 2014, Baxter sold its vaccine production technology based on Vero cell culture to Nanotherapeutics.
 The sale included developed vaccines for H5N1, H1N1 and seasonal influenza, as well as a number of investigational vaccine programs.

 Nanotherapeutics was co-signatory to a letter dated July 29, 2015 from the Alliance for Biosecurity to U.S. Representatives Susan Brooks and Anna Eshoo in support of the Strengthening Public Health Emergency Response Act of 2015, which "would support preparedness for potential public health emergencies by increasing accountability and streamlining the contracting process for medical countermeasures (MCMs)."

 In August 2016, Peter H. Khoury, Ph.D., MBA, joined the company as Chief Commercial Officer and was promoted within a year to President and CEO.
 He implemented a new business model as a dedicated biologics CDMO, which was in line with the growing needs of both the United States Government and commercial enterprises.
 He also led the rebranding efforts in titling the company Ology Bioservices.
 As Ology represents an advanced study of a subject or branch of learning (sociology, geology, neurology), the name represents the advanced work the business provides in the area of product development and manufacturing.

 In October 2017, the company changed its name to Ology Bioservices.

-COVID-19

 Ology was awarded a contract in February 2020 from the United States Government to develop an advanced monoclonal antibody therapy against COVID-19.

-In April 2021, Ology Bioservices was acquired by National Resilience, Inc.
+In April 2021, Ology Bioservices was acquired by National Resilience, Inc. In June 2025, the Alachua site was closed by National Resilience.
+In November 2025, the ownership of the site was transferred to Strive Pharmacy.